-Joan Costa-Font is an Associate Professor (Reader) at the London School of Economics and Political Science (LSE).
-He has been Harkness Fellow at Harvard University and visiting fellow at Boston College, Oxford University, Paris Dauphine University and UCL.
+Joan Costa-Font is a Professor of Health Economics at the London School of Economics and Political Science (LSE).
+He has been a Harkness Fellow at Harvard University, a visiting fellow at Boston College, Oxford University, Sciences Po, and UCL, and has taught at Paris Dauphine University, the University of Barcelona, and Universita Cattolica.
 In addition to IZA, he collaborates with CESifo as a research fellow.

-Joan has earned a BSc in Economics (UB), a BSc Law, and a BSc in political science and sociology.
-He holds an MA in Economics (UPF) and an MSc (Econ) in International Health Policy (LSE, with distinction & best student prize, 2000), as well as a PhD in Economics (UB) followed by a Marie Curie Post-doctoral Fellowship (LSE).
+Joan has earned three undergraduate degrees (BSc, Licenciado) in economics, law, and political science (Barcelona), both an MA in Economics (UPF) and an MSc (Econ) in International Health Policy (LSE, with distinction & best student prize, 2000), as well as a Ph.D. in Economics (UB), followed by a Marie Curie Post-doctoral Fellowship (LSE).

 Joan Costa-Font joined IZA as a Research Fellow in December 2017.